-- 2.26 For PGRs, supervision is expected to be carried out throughout the whole academic year. - 2.27 PGRs are entitled to take up to eight weeks holiday in each year (pro rata where the registration is for less than an academic year), inclusive of public holidays and University closed days.
-The timing of holidays should be agreed with a PGR's supervisor and, if applicable, industrial sponsor. - 2.28 To ensure compliance with the obligations of the University's Home Office Student Sponsor Licence, international PGRs must apply for authorised absence for any holiday periods.
-For information on the authorised absence process please refer to:
+- 2.26 For PGRs, supervision is expected to be carried out throughout the whole academic year. - 2.27 PGRs may, with the prior agreement of their PAU, take up to eight weeks holiday in each year (pro rata where the registration is for less than an academic year), inclusive of public holidays and University closed days.
+The timing of holidays should be agreed with a PGR's supervisor and industrial sponsor, if applicable. - 2.28 To ensure compliance with the obligations of the University's Home Office Student Sponsor Licence, international PGRs must apply for authorised absence for any holiday periods.
+For information on the authorised absence process please refer to: https://intranet.birmingham.ac.uk/as/studentservices/enquiries/authorised-absence-international-students.aspx

-https://intranet.birmingham.ac.uk/student/academic-support/registry/aa-pgrs.aspx